-97. The source of potential harm for this postulated risk scenario is the introduced genes for dairy protein production in GM canola plants.
+98. The source of potential harm for this postulated risk scenario is the introduced genes for dairy protein production in GM canola plants.

-- 98. The GM canola would be grown at the trial sites.
+99. The GM canola would be grown at the trial sites.
 As the introduced genes for dairy protein production are controlled by a seed-specific promoter, the encoded fusion proteins would be produced in seeds of the GM plants.
 A review of the literature corroborates seed-specific expression of the promoter.
 A study utilising the promoter to express an introduced gene in a common plant species showed expression in seeds but not in leaf tissue.
 Trial staff would be exposed to the seeds during harvesting.
-The applicant has not tested the seeds or any other tissues for levels of produced fusion proteins. - 99.
-People involved in the breeding, cultivating, harvesting, transporting and processing of the GM canola may be exposed to expressed proteins through contact with the GMOs, including direct contact with GM plant material.
-This would be expected to primarily occur at the trial site, but could also occur anywhere the GM seeds are transported or used.
+Given the promoter is seed-specific, inhalation of pollen is not expected to lead to exposure of the introduced fusion proteins.
+The applicant has not tested the seeds or any other tissues for levels of produced fusion proteins.

+100. People involved in the breeding, cultivating, harvesting, transporting and processing of the GM canola may be exposed to expressed proteins through contact with the GMOs, including direct contact with GM plant material.
+This would be expected to primarily occur at the trial site but could also occur anywhere the GM seeds are transported or used.
 The proposed limits and controls of the trial would minimise the likelihood that people or other organisms would be exposed to GM plant material.
 The GM canola is not proposed for use in commercial human food, and therefore, people are unlikely to be exposed to the introduced genetic elements or their products as a result of consuming GM canola seed.
-The applicant proposes that GM canola will only be handled by trained and authorised staff and all GM plant material would be transported in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs. - 100.
-The applicant proposes human sensory testing of ingredients isolated from GM canola seed to assess the taste, smell and texture of the oil products and protein concentrates isolated from the seed.
-Although the products are not intended to be swallowed during testing, some ingestion of small amounts may occur.
-People participating in sensory evaluations could also be exposed to protein concentrates enriched in $\beta$ -casein fusion proteins by dermal contact, contact with mucous membranes or inhalation. - 101.
-The applicant does not propose use of the GM canola in commercial animal feed, and livestock would not be permitted to graze the trial sites.
+The applicant proposes that GM canola will only be handled by trained and authorised staff and all GM plant material would be transported in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.

+101. The applicant proposes human sensory testing of ingredients isolated from GM canola seed to assess the taste, smell and texture of the oil products and protein concentrates isolated from the seed.
+Although the products are not intended to be swallowed during testing, ingestion of small amounts may occur.
+People participating in sensory evaluations could also be exposed to protein concentrates enriched in β -casein fusion proteins by dermal contact, contact with mucous membranes or inhalation.

+102. The applicant does not propose use of the GM canola in commercial animal feed, and livestock would not be permitted to graze the trial sites.
 Therefore, livestock are not expected to be exposed to GM plants grown at the trial sites.
 Desirable wild animals, such as native mammals and birds, could enter the trial sites and consume GM plants including seeds.
 The limited size and duration of the field trial would restrict the number of desirable wild animals exposed to GM plants grown at the trial sites.

-- 102. If the people or animals were exposed to the GM canola at the trial site, the potential harms are increased toxicity or allergenicity to people or increased toxicity to desirable animals. - 103.
-Toxicity is the adverse effect(s) of exposure to a dose of a substance as a result of direct cellular or tissue injury, or through the inhibition of normal physiological processes (Felsot, 2000).
+103. If people or animals were exposed to the GM canola, the potential harms are increased toxicity or allergenicity to people or increased toxicity to desirable animals.

+104. Toxicity is the adverse effect(s) of exposure to a dose of a substance as a result of direct cellular or tissue injury, or through the inhibition of normal physiological processes (Felsot, 2000).
 Allergenicity is the potential of a substance to elicit an immunological reaction following its ingestion, dermal contact or inhalation, which may lead to tissue inflammation and organ dysfunction (Arts et al., 2006).